 “Letter: Greetings to a 15 Year Old” was written and performed by Angela Aki.
-The lyrics are instructions to the 15 year old on how to appreciate the moment and make the most of life.
+The lyrics are instructions to a 15 year old about how to appreciate and make the most of life.

 Its final lyric, Shiawase na koto wo negaimasu, means “I wish you happiness.”

 SEE ALSO: 10 Famous Japanese Expressions

 2. “Yuki no Hana“

 “Snow Flower” by Mika Nakashima is often covered by karaoke artists in Japan, and has been remade by many artists around the globe.

 The lyrics of this Japanese song are quite sentimental as they describe how one might feel watching the first snowfall with a loved one.

 The lyrics in Kyoko Takada’s calming ballad are about being gracious over a lost love.
 The song reflects the Japanese aesthetic of yugen, which expresses that life is boring when everything is known.

 Loosely translated as “mysterious,” this Japanese song implies that some things should be held back.

 4. “Ringo Oiwake“